Chleont/Python-Geolocator/README.md

 # Python-Geolocator
-a> Use to geolocate a bunch of addresses!
+> Use to geolocate a bunch of addresses!

 ## Instructions